Skip to content

 Rule 1: Don't Overcrowd the Pan

 This is the number one mistake.
 When food is piled on top of itself, steam gets trapped and nothing crisps.
-Each piece needs space for hot air to circulate.
+Each piece needs space for hot air to circulate on all sides.

 Before sliding the pan in, coat vegetables and protein with a thin, even layer of oil.
 An olive oil sprayer delivers a fine mist that covers the entire pan surface using up to 80% less oil than pouring from a bottle — preventing sticking and cutting unnecessary calories without sacrificing crispness.